-Previous fellows have conducted research, produced reports, and facilitated partner engagement processes that have sparked critical discussion and movement amongst leaders in parks and open space.
-Leveraging the Institute’s networks and process-driven approach, our fellows have affected park discourse and action in the areas of health, youth education, urban development, and building a more diverse, inclusive park community.
+Previous fellows have conducted research, produced reports, designed webinars, and facilitated partner engagement processes that have sparked critical discussion and movement amongst leaders in parks and open space.
+Leveraging the Institute’s networks and process-driven approach, our fellows have affected park discourse and action in the areas of health, youth education, climate change education, urban development, and building a more diverse, inclusive park community.

 Since our first cohort in 2014, the Fellowship for Emerging Leaders has quickly become a cornerstone program, bringing valuable new perspectives to the Institute’s work.
 Our ability to bring young leaders from diverse backgrounds into this field is critical to ensuring that parks are working to address the challenges of all communities for years to come.